 Dancers just have fun

 While the instructors have legal responsibilities, the dancers are free to dance as they wish.
-We don't limit you to Authentic Bachata.
-You can mix it with international bachata if you wish, but we recommend to mix outside DomRep.
+You can mix Authentic with international bachata if you wish, but we recommend to mix outside DomRep.
 We (the authentic bachata instructors) like Salsa, Kizomba, Tango and all the dance genres, but in DomRep we prefer to dance merengue, tipico, mambo, palo, dembow, bachata, salsa and son with Dominicans because these are the genres the local Clubs play.
-Fortunately the whole Dominican dance culture helps us to be stricktly in the Dominican track.

 You'll get the best of your life experiences with authentic bachata just in DR. Back home in your own country you have to teach your friends to dance authentic also.
 We fully understand that the authentic isn't that common yet.
 However the skill to dance authentic will make your international bachata better.
 You can combine authentic and international as long as you can do it succesfully with your friends.
 Authentic looks great in presentations, although the show opportunities are outside DomRep.